phpbb/documentation/development/extensions/tutorial_php_events_and_extending_extensions.rst

           - '%tables.config%'
           - '@acme.demo.db_reader'

-Your php class should extends, at least, ``\phpbb\config\config``, which is the base class phpBB extends from.
-However, to be sure everything still works, you should extend from ``\phpbb\config\db``, which is the original class the service had.
+Your PHP class could extend ``\phpbb\config\config`` which is the base class phpBB extends from.
+However, to avoid any unforseen problems, it's better to more explicitly extend from the ``\phpbb\config\db`` class, which is the specific class being replaced by the service.

 .. warning::
-  If you are using EPV in travis, or during submission toe the extensions database at phpBB.com, you will receive a warning that your service configuration doesn't follow the extensions database policies.
+  If you are using EPV in travis, or during submission to the extensions database at phpBB.com, you will receive a warning that your service configuration doesn't follow the extensions database policies.
 As you are overwriting a core service, you can simply ignore this message.
-However, in all cases you should inform the the phpBB extensions team why you got the warning.
+However, in all cases you should inform the the phpBB extensions team why you received the warning.

 Using service decoration
 ========================
 .. note::
+  Read about Service Decoration at
-  See for full documentation regarding service decoration the `Symfony <http://symfony.com/doc/current/components/dependency_injection/advanced.html#decorating-services>`_ documentation.
+  `Symfony <http://symfony.com/doc/current/components/dependency_injection/advanced.html#decorating-services>`_
+  for complete documentation.

-Instead of replacing a service, you should decorate the service.
-The will make the original service being renamed to a new name, so the old service is kept around and can be referenced in the new service.
+From phpBB 3.2, you can use service decoration as the preferred method to replace existing services, in the core or from other extensions.
+Decoration will update an existing service with a new name, leaving it intact so that it can be referenced in the new service.

-Decorating the original service is done by setting the decororates option in your service.yml:
+For example, to replace ``config`` with ``acme.demo.decorated.config``, simply add the ``decorates`` option to its service definition:

 .. code-block:: yaml